spikedengineering/svst/README.md

 Standalone Variable Static Type Checker using [Abstract Syntax Trees](https://docs.python.org/3/library/ast.html)

-A full-on static typing approach to writing Python code <3

 ## Why?

 Python is an amazing programming language; my favorite one for a lot of reasons.
 With the broad functionality, ease of use, development speed, and friendly community; I could be here all day saying good things about it.